yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 ## Overview
-Date-range data of the COVID-19 emergency declaration for the prefectures in Japan
+Date-range data of the COVID-19 emergency declaration for the prefectures in Japan.
+The emergency declarations in this dataset are those issued by the Japanese government.

 ## Description of files
 * `covid-19_emergency_statement_japan.csv`: data file